Free Fabora Tool

 Suggested filler metal guidance is a starting point.
 Confirm the WPS, material certificate, service environment and consumable data sheet before welding.

-Choose a common filler metal starting point
+Get a sensible filler metal starting point

 Free selector